Infrastructure Setup

 * Pixeltable storage can be ephemeral (re-computable).

-* Processing results exported to external RDBMS and blob storage.
+* Processing results exported to external RDBMS via `export_sql` and media to blob storage via `destination`.

 * Reference input media from S3/GCS/Azure URIs.